annalena0311/annalena0311.github.io/recipes/schwarzwälder.md

 5. **Finish the Cake**:
    - Release the cake from the pan and spread the remaining whipped cream all over the cake.
 Decorate with whipped cream rosettes and cherries.
 Use a small knife to grate the chocolate directly onto the surface and edges of the cake.
 Chill the cake for at least 2 hours before serving.

-Enjoy your delicious Black Forest Cake! :cake:
+Enjoy your delicious Black Forest Cake! 🍰